Buffy the Vampire Slayer reboot: Cancellation update and latest news

 "I feel so lucky to be on this journey with these four unbelievably talented women, all of whom love Buffy as much as I do.
 And as much as you do.
 Thank you to all the fans who never stopped asking for this.
 This will be for you."

-What will the Buffy the Vampire Slayer reboot be about?
+What was the Buffy the Vampire Slayer reboot going to be about?

 According to The Hollywood Reporter, "sources have stated that this new series will focus on a younger Slayer and that Gellar’s Buffy Summers won't be the central character".

-While Buffy fans always understood that only one slayer could exist at once, the final season did away with that theory by awakening hundreds of potential slayers, so will it pick back up with that serious nugget of lore?
+While Buffy fans always understood that only one slayer could exist at once, the final season did away with that theory by awakening hundreds of potential slayers.

 Gellar did tease some details to Vanity Fair, saying: "It will be lighter than the last few seasons of the original.
 We will try to find a balance between new and old characters.
 My dream is to bring back everyone who has died, but space will have to be made for new stories as well."